 15.8.1.
-If a Boxer is present in the ring fully attired and ready to box and the opposing Boxer fails to appear in the ring after being announced and a maximum period of one minute has elapsed after the bell has been sounded; the Referee will declare the present Boxer to be the winner by WO.
+If a Boxer is present in the ring fully attired and ready to box and the opposing Boxer fails to appear in the ring after being announced and a maximum period of 1-minute has elapsed after thebell has been sounded; the Referee will declare the present Boxer to be the winner by WO.

 15.8.2.
-If a Boxer fails the Medical Examination or Daily Weigh-In, his/her opponent will win by Walkover.
+If a Boxer fails the Medical Examination or Daily Weigh-In, the opponent will win byWO.

 15.8.3.
-In the case the Supervisor knows in advance that a Boxer will not be present, he/she must cancel the procedure mentioned in para 14.8.1 and the result must be officially announced.
+In the case the Supervisor knows in advance that a Boxer will not be present, they must cancel the procedure mentioned in para 15.8.1 and the result must be officially announced.